Andreaytm/Stream2_Project/README.md

     - [Heroku](https://www.heroku.com) and [mLab](https://mlab.com) for deployment.
     - [Intro.js](https://introjs.com) and Introjs.css providing pop-up tooltip tour of the dashboard.
     - [Keen.js](https://github.com/keen/keen-js) was used in conjunction with bootstrap to layout dashboard elements.
-    - [Mongo DB](https://www.mongodb.com): NoSQL Database used to convert and present our data in JSON format.
+    - [MongoDB](https://www.mongodb.com): NoSQL Database used to convert and present our data in JSON format.
     - [Queue.js](https://github.com/d3/d3-queue) controlled running of tasks in this case by deferring loading of data till graphs were made.
     - [Mongo Management Studio](http://mms.litixsoft.de/index.php?lang=en) was used to test the data on Heroku was